 3. Full SSL (Strict)

-Out of the three available settings, Full SSL (Strict) provides the highest level of security.
-Unlike Full SSL, the Full SSL (Strict) setting ensures than the connection between your website’s server and cloudflare is authenticated with a signed SSL certificate.
+As on the three available settings, Full SSL (Strict) provides the highest level of security as per comparison.
+Unlike Full SSL, the Full SSL (Strict) setting ensures than the connection between your website’s server and Cloudflare is authenticated with a signed SSL certificate.

-However, if you want to take your security a bit further, you can use the Full SSL (Strict) setting.
+Whatever, if you want to wish your security a bit further, you can use the entire SSL (Strict) setting.
 This setting requires that you already have SSL configured on your server (with valid certificates).

 See More Related Articles :>>>>>